 Planning Your Trip: Getting There

 You can drive to Coeur D’Alene on Interstate 90 highway, and take Exits 11 up to 15.
-We have have taken a couple of road trips there and enjoyed the beautiful mountain drive before arriving in Coeur D’Alene.
+We have taken a couple of road trips there and enjoyed the beautiful mountain drive before arriving in Coeur D’Alene.

-We have also flown to via the regional airport in Spokane.
+We have also flown via the regional airport in Spokane.
 This nearest commercial airport and is about about 40 miles towards the west.
 We have scored some really cheap flights for our family even to this is a small airport.

 Get the secrets to finding the cheapest flights for your family to anywhere – from a mom of 6

 Are you planning a family trip to Coeur d’Alene?
 Or just wondering if it is the ideal travel destination for your family?